Varshiniputtabakula/OpenVerifiableLLM-Experiments/README.md

 These observations suggest that divergence is not random and should be interpreted based on behavior rather than strict numerical matching.

+---

 ## Key Insight

 Not all divergence means failure.

 Different divergence behaviors reflect different underlying causes, so verification systems should consider training dynamics rather than relying only on exact numerical matching.

+---

 ## Motivation

 In systems like OpenVerifiableLLM, ensuring reproducibility is critical.

 This work helps define what kinds of variation are acceptable and what might indicate deeper issues.
+It also highlights that any intervention (such as watermarking) should preserve natural training behavior rather than introduce unintended changes in learning dynamics.